-Are there any hidden costs when buying your first home in the Northern Territory?
+Hidden costs when buying your first home in the Northern Territory

 As with any kind of property purchase, you're always going to have certain fees to contend with as a first-time buyer.
 Let's take a look at a few of these.

 - Stamp duty is perhaps the single-most biggest fee you'll come across.
 It's a tax levied by the NT government and is based on the value of your home.
 This tax can vary wildly, so be sure to use the NT stamp duty calculator to figure out how much you'll owe on your first home purchase.
 A 50 per cent discount exists for first-time buyers on homes valued up to $450,000, and stamp duty is capped at $10,000 for more expensive homes.

 - Legal fees can fall anywhere between $1,000 and $3,000, depending on how complex your contracts are.

 - When you apply for a loan, you may have to pay a fee which can be as much as $1,000, but can also be nothing at all.
 It's also possible for these fees to be waived by the lender.